isomerpages/nrf-corp/_about/About NRF Singapore/Location.md

 Singapore 138602

 **Directory Assistance**
-For directions to CREATE or to make general enquiries, please contact our Reception Desk at
+For directions to CREATE or to make general enquiries, please contact our Reception Desk at&nbsp;
 Tel: (+65) 6684 2900

 **Operating Hours**
 Monday to Friday: 8.30am - 5.30pm
-Closed on Saturday, Sunday and Public Holidays
+Closed on Saturday, Sunday and&nbsp;Public Holidays

 Click **[here](https://go.gov.sg/directions-to-create-tower)** to download a  location guide to NRF Headquarters.